In terms of french tax residency, there is a lot of divergent information circulating on the criteria for tax domicile in France.

 Moreover, if the duration of the stay in France, even if it is less than 183 days, is longer than the duration of the stay abroad, the tax authorities will consider that the criterion of tax domicile is met.

-French tax residency In the absence of being able to determine a home or main place of residence in France, the tax authorities examine the professional criteria.
+The tax authorities examine the professional criteria.
 It will consider that you are domiciled in France for tax purposes if you carry out a professional activity in France, whether salaried or not, unless it is incidental;

 Otherwise, if you have the center of your economic interests in France (your main investments, the headquarters of your business, the center of your professional activities, or the place from which you derive most of your income), the French tax authorities will consider you to be a French tax resident.